microsoft/fast/specs/text-area/text-area.md

 - `maxlength`	- the maximum number of characters the input should accept
 - `minlength` -	the minimum number of characters long the input can be and still be considered valid
 - `name` - the name of the control
-- `pattern` - a regular expression the input's contents must match in order to be valid
 - `placeholder` - an exemplar value to display in the `<textarea>` whenever it is empty
 - `readonly` - the `<textarea>` should be submitted with the form but should not be editable.
 - `required` - boolean value that sets the `<textarea>` as required